sdss/datamodel/datamodel/products/md/astraStarASPCAP.md

 # Data Model: astraStarASPCAP

-Results and best-fit models from the ASPCAP astra pipeline for a single star.
+Results and best-fit models from the ASPCAP astra pipeline for a single star

 ## Contents